tenable/KaiMonkey/README.md

 Accurics-Kaimonkey is an effort to provide a playground vulnerable infrastructure to cloud security, DevSecOps and Devops  and help teams to analyze & stratagies the approach to be taken to secure from code to cloud.

+The project is intentionally vulnerable infrastructure as code which can help teams get familiar with IaC security issues and verify that their IaC scanner is working.
+We intend to maintain and enhance the project over time, to not only increase the types of problems represented but to add support for additional IaC and Cloud providers.
+Contributions are welcome.

 In addition to KaiMonkey, you can leverage Terrascan (https://github.com/accurics/terrascan) open source tool to detect compliance and security violations in kaiMonkey before provisioning the  infrastructure.

 Terrascan provides